urbanriskmap/cognicity-cards/assets/card-decks/README.md

+### REMOVE DEPRECATED DIRECTORY
+* Cards routing methodology is now part of the deployment interface, see aurelia_project/deployments/\*.js

 ### Naming
 * JSON file name = disaster type parameter in url
 * eg. include earthquake.json in routes/card-decks for riskmap.in/cards/earthquake/one-time-link